DelNov/T-Flows/readme.md

  # Type 2 for orthogonal placement
  #------------------------------------
 ```
-We noticed that, in some cases, the accuracy of gradient computations is more accurate if these connections are orthogonal, so it is safe to answer with ```2```.
+We noticed that, in some cases, the accuracy of gradient computations with the least squares method is more accurate if these connections are orthogonal, so it is safe to answer with ```2```.

 > **_Note:_** For orthogonal grids, these boundary cell centers coincide, so it hardly matters.
 It makes a difference on distorted grids.